-Whether for financial reasons, ecological causes, or both, getting 100% of your electrical energy from your own renewable energy source is always profitable.
+Whether for financial reasons, ecological causes, or both, getting 100% of your electrical energy from solar power is always profitable.
 It could have a measurable effect on the environment by reducing your carbon footprint.
 It may also save money in your bank account by providing you with free electrical energy for many years.

 Meeting 100% of a house’s energy requirements with solar energy is possible.
 But there are a few factors to think about.